 CARS.COM — Much of the test drive should happen before you actually drive.
-It’s tempting to hop in the car and take it for a spin, but it’s wise to inspect the car carefully before — and after — the drive to determine its condition and attempt to confirm the answers the seller gave you before you arrived for the test drive.
+It’s tempting to hop in the car and take it for a spin, but it’s wise to inspect the car carefully before and after the drive to determine its condition and attempt to confirm the answers the seller gave you before you arrived.

 Remember that a used car’s current condition and the way it was cared for are at least as important as the style, features and fit when it was new.
-When you’re done with this test drive, you may not know for sure if the car is mechanically sound without the help of a mechanic, but you may know if it’s definitely not — and be able to rule it out without paying a professional up to $100 to tell you so.
+When you’re done with this test drive, you may not know for sure if the car is mechanically sound without the help of a mechanic, but you may know if it’s definitely not — and be able to rule it out without paying up to $100 for a professional used-car inspection to tell you so.
 You’re also looking for smaller problems that may help you reduce the price.

-Despite advances in manufacturing, rust remains one of a vehicle's greatest enemies — one you should be able to detect on your own.
+Despite advances in manufacturing, rust remains one of a greatest enemies on a used car — one you should be able to detect on your own.
 Rust is generally more damaging to a car’s appearance and value than to its ability to get you where you need to go.
-It’s expensive to repair well and nearly impossible to reverse.
+It’s expensive to repair well on any vehicle and nearly impossible to reverse.

 Start by looking at the car’s undercarriage (underside).
 Use your flashlight to inspect the floor pans (the metal that forms the floors) and frame rails (the structural members that run around the perimeter of the car’s underbelly).
-Look for rust.
+Inspect for rust.
 Also look for marked differences in the condition of different sections.
-One pristine or freshly painted section in an otherwise moderately rusty car is a reliable indication that part of the vehicle was repaired.
-Did the seller disclose any accidents in the car's history?
+One pristine or freshly painted section in an otherwise moderately rusty vehicle is a reliable indication that part of the vehicle was repaired.
+Did the seller disclose any accidents in the vehicle history?

 While you’re down there, look up into the wheel wells for rust.
-Take note if the car seems to be dripping anything (check out the driveway and/or the garage floor if you can) and look for rust and signs of wear on the muffler and exhaust pipes.
+Take note if the vehicle seems to be dripping anything (check out the driveway and garage floor if you can), and look for rust and signs of wear on the muffler and exhaust pipes.